DIRECT-Energy-Storage/ELA/Design_Considerations.md

 What it does: top-level component for both use cases, allows user to look up energy data by zip code or visualize maps of energy data
 Inputs: user interaction including zip code entry and map selection
 Outputs: display information about energy generation and storage in that zip code, or display map
-Interactions: user interaction with `map_selector` or `zipcode_selector` results in display being created/returned
+Interactions: user interaction with `map_selector` or `zipcode_selector` results in display being created/returned, GUI constructed using [Tkinter](https://wiki.python.org/moin/TkInter)

 #### `zipcode_selector`